JohanSolanoMendez/Simple-Calculator/README.md

 **Contributions**

--If you would like to improve this project, feel free to fork it and submit a pull request.
+- If you would like to improve this project, feel free to fork it and submit a pull request.